Skip to Content

 2. Have all the necessary ingredients ready to cook the jackfruit curry(polos).

-3. Once you’ve cleaned the jackfruit, drain water and place the cut jackfruit cubes in a large bowl.
+3. Once you’ve cleaned the jackfruit, drain the water and place the cut jackfruit cubes in a large bowl.

-4. Add turmeric(1tsp), roasted curry powder(2tbs), red chilli powder(2 tbs), pepper(1tbs), tamarind juice(4tbs), salt to season and combine all the ingredients. set aside.
+4. Add turmeric powder, roasted curry powder, red chilli powder, pepper powder, tamarind juice, and salt to season and combine all the ingredients. set aside.

 8. Once all the tempered ingredients are ready, add the jackfruit that has been marinating in spices and combine while cooking over low heat for 5 minutes.

-9. Add the thin milk(1/2cup), cover halfway with a lid and slow simmer over medium heat until thin milk evaporates and the jackfruit is halfway tender.
+9. Add the thin milk, cover halfway with a lid and slow simmer over medium heat until the thin milk evaporates and the jackfruit is halfway tender.
 20-30 minutes.

-10. Once the thin milk evaporates, add thick milk(1 cup) and continue to slow simmer for further 20-30 minutes until the jackfruit is quite soft and you are left with a thick gravy.
+10. Once the thin milk evaporates, add thick milk(1 cup) and continue to slow simmer for a further 20-30 minutes until the jackfruit is quite soft and you are left with a thick gravy.

-11. Check and season with salt if necessary. while the jackfruit curry is cooking, you can also add another 1/2 teaspoon of roasted curry powder for more flavour and colour.
+11. Check and season with salt if necessary.
+While the jackfruit curry is cooking, you can also add another 1/2 teaspoon of roasted curry powder for more flavour and colour.

-12. Cook until the coconut milk has completely reduced leaving just enough to coat the jackfruit.
+12. Cook until the coconut milk has completely reduced, leaving just enough to coat the jackfruit.

 Recommended Products